-- If the stretcher is equipped with the optional foot end I.V. pole, the I.V. pole must be in the raised position when the foot extension/ defibrillator tray is installed.
-If the I.V. pole is not raised, the foot extension will not function properly and injury could occur. - To avoid risk of patient or operator injury, ensure that all devices placed on the defibrillator tray are securely strapped to the tray. - To avoid damage, do not put items weighing more than 30 lb on the foot extension/ defibrillator tray. - Do not use the foot extension/defibrillator tray as a push/pull device, because equipment damage could occur.
+- If the stretcher is equipped with the optional foot end I.V. pole, the I.V. pole must be in the raised position when the foot extension/defibrillator tray is installed.
+If the I.V. pole is not raised, the foot extension will not function properly and injury could occur. - To avoid damage, do not put items weighing more than 30 lb on the foot extension/defibrillator tray.

-Figure 41: Optional Defibrillator Tray
+Figure 42: Optional Defibrillator Tray

-Figure 42: Optional Foot Extension/ Defibrillator Tray - Foot End
+Figure 43: Optional Foot Extension/ Defibrillator Tray - Foot End

-USING THE FOOTBOARD/CHARTHOLDER
+USING THE OPTIONAL FOOTBOARD/ CHARTHOLDER